electron/i18n/content/current/pt-BR/docs/api/app.md

 ### `app.setUserActivity(type, userInfo[, webpageURL])` _macOS_

-* `type` String - Identificação única da atividade. É mapeada para [`NSUserActivity.activityType`](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSUserActivity_Class/index.html#//apple_ref/occ/instp/NSUserActivity/activityType).
+* `type` String - Identificação única da atividade. É mapeada para [`NSUserActivity.activityType`][activity-type].
 * `userInfo` any - App-specific state to store for use by another device.
 * `webpageURL` String (optional) - The webpage to load in a browser if no suitable app is installed on the resuming device.
 The scheme must be `http` or `https`.

 Cria um `NSUserActivity` e o define como a atividade atual.
-A atividade, então, é qualificada para ser repassada (via [Handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html)) a outro dispositivo de agora em diante.
+The activity is eligible for [Handoff][handoff] to another device afterward.

 ### `app.getCurrentActivityType()` _macOS_